DhruvSaraswat/app-launcher/README.md

   <li>Go to System Preferences -> Keyboard -> Shortcuts -> Services.
 You should see the Automator file you saved at step 7 listed.
 Select it.</li>
   <li>Double click on "Add Shortcut" and press the shortcut keys you wish to assign to the applescript. <b>Take care not to assign a shortcut already assigned to some other action on MacOS !</b></li>
 </ol>

 Voila !
-Click the KeyBoard shortcut from any window and watch the maghic happen.
+Click the KeyBoard shortcut from any window and watch the magic happen.